Samyak-code/Instructorfiles/LibraryStyleGuide.md

 ## Type hints

 The parameters and return type of every public method must be annotated with type hints, as specified in [PEP 484](https://www.python.org/dev/peps/pep-0484/).
-Use [nptyping](https://pypi.org/project/nptyping/) for Numpy types.
+Use [nptyping](https://pypi.org/project/nptyping/) for NumPy types.

 ### Reasoning